 Let’s start with some simple options.
 If you have a smaller household like I do, you might be able to keep your life organized with a solution like this chalkboard and cork board rack from Amazon:

 Got a lot of schedules to juggle?
 Add a chalkboard calendar that gives you a month at a glance:

 Bonus tip: use a different colored chalk for each family member or type of activity!

 Another calendar idea: an undated monthly calendar with tear-off sheets.
 This is perfect if you prefer to keep each month’s schedule filed for future reference.

-File folders for homework assignments or permission slips are easily housed in a cute vintage basket like this one:
+Next, the file folders are easily housed in a cute vintage basket like this one:

 Meal planning saves a ton of time when you have a busy household.
 Get everyone involved in planning and cooking meals by adding a weekly menu board to the command center:

 If you have the wall space, you can add hooks for student backpacks and athletic sports bags.
 Check the weight limit first!
 These can hold 35 pounds:

 If your command center is in a mudroom or entryway, a stylish storage bench adds a beautiful touch to the area.
 It’s a perfect place for the family to store shoes and boots, or set their backpacks and other items by the door for the morning.